ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

 #### FIS HTTP API
 > [Return to API list](#restfulsynchronous)

+Upon startup, the HTTP API instance of the FIS will retrieve the list of Data Hub public keys from the WKVS.

+In addition to implementing the endpoints defined here, the existing functionality and config that directly interacts with Vault should be removed so that EKSS is the sole middleman for Vault activity.

 The FIS operates an HTTP API with these endpoints:
 1. `POST /secrets`: Accept a new file secret for deposition in the EKSS
-   - Authorization requires a token signed with Data Hub-specific private key
+   - Authorization requires a token created with both the FIS public key and the Data Hub-specific private key
+     - Token is should contain a sub-token encrypted with the Data Hub's private key and `storage_alias` and be encrypted with FIS public key.
+     - FIS decrypts the outer token to learn which Data Hub public key to use to decrypt the inner token.
+The inner token certifies that the request was indeed sent from the given Data Hub.
+     - Inner token, signed by the Data Hub private key, contains the file ID
-   - Request body must contain an encrypted file secret and associated file ID
+   - Request body must contain the associated file ID and a file secret encrypted with the GHGA central public key
    - Returns `201 CREATED`
    - Description:
      - FIS finds the existing `FileUnderInterrogation` in its database, raising an error if it doesn't find it.
      - FIS forwards the file secret to EKSS (still encrypted) in exchange for a secret ID.
      - FIS updates the `FileUnderInterrogation` with the new secret ID.
 2. `GET /storages/{storage_alias}/uploads`: Serve a list of new file uploads (yet to be interrogated)
-   - Authorization requires a token signed with Data Hub-specific private key
+   - Authorization requires a token created with both the FIS public key and the Data Hub-specific private key
+     - Token is should contain a sub-token encrypted with the Data Hub's private key and `storage_alias` and be encrypted with FIS public key.
+     - FIS decrypts the outer token to learn which Data Hub public key to use to decrypt the inner token.
+The inner token certifies that the request was indeed sent from the given Data Hub.
+     - Inner token, signed by the Data Hub private key, also contains the storage alias
    - Returns `200 OK` and a list of `FileUnderInterrogation` objects for files awaiting interrogation
    - Description:
      - FIS gets the `FileUnderInterrogation` objects which match the requested storage alias and have both `can_remove=False` and `interrogated=False`, i.e. interrogations which haven't reached a conclusion yet.
      - FIS returns the list of `FileUnderInterrogation` objects with the `secret_id` field omitted.
 3. `GET /uploads/{file_id}/can_remove`: Returns a bool indicating whether a file can be removed from the `interrogation` bucket
-   - Authorization requires a token signed with Data Hub-specific private key
+   - Authorization requires a token created with both the FIS public key and the Data Hub-specific private key
+     - Token is should contain a sub-token encrypted with the Data Hub's private key and `storage_alias` and be encrypted with FIS public key.
+     - FIS decrypts the outer token to learn which Data Hub public key to use to decrypt the inner token.
+The inner token certifies that the request was indeed sent from the given Data Hub.
+     - Inner token, signed by the Data Hub private key, contains the file ID
    - Returns `200 OK` and the value of the `can_remove` field of the requested `FileUnderInterrogation`
    - Description:
      - FIS finds the existing `FileUnderInterrogation` in its database, raising an error if it doesn't find it (should be translated to True as an HTTP response but logged within the service as an error).
      - Returns the value of `FileUnderInterrogation.can_remove`
 4. `POST /interrogation-reports`: Accept an interrogation report
-   - Authorization requires a token signed with Data Hub-specific private key
+   - Authorization requires a token created with both the FIS public key and the Data Hub-specific private key
+     - Token is should contain a sub-token encrypted with the Data Hub's private key and `storage_alias` and be encrypted with FIS public key.
+     - FIS decrypts the outer token to learn which Data Hub public key to use to decrypt the inner token.
+The inner token certifies that the request was indeed sent from the given Data Hub.
+     - Inner token, signed by the Data Hub private key, contains the file ID
    - Request body must contain a payload conforming to the `InterrogationReport` [schema](#interrogationreport)
    - Returns `204 NO CONTENT`
    - Description:
-     - FIS finds the matching `InterrogationReport` in its database based on the `file_id` (or raises an error).
+     - FIS finds the matching `FileUnderInterrogation` in its database based on the `file_id` (or raises an error).
+     - If `InterrogationReport.passed` is True, FIS publishes an `InterrogationSuccess` event.
-     - FIS updates the `InterrogationReport` with the received information and publishes this as an *outbox event*.
+     - If `InterrogationReport.passed` is False, FIS publishes an `InterrogationFailure` event.
+     - FIS sets both `FileUnderInterrogation.interrogated` and `FileUnderInterrogation.can_remove` to True

 #### FIS Configuration
 The FIS needs the following configuration: